aaronshaver/western-sea-walls-idle-game/roadmap.md

 - R resource tower extracts resources for building and sells resources for money
 - b B bomb enemy tile type that does (larger than normal enemy) damage to all tiles around it
 - L laser enemy tiles that shoot a powerful beam in a straight line (then maybe expire?)

+- Native Bootstrap Donate button + make sure it opens in new window/tab!